 11) Stick to the facts.
 Salesy words like cutting edge, innovative, game changing, or best in class are not only cheesy, they do nothing to sway a person’s opinion.
 You can say you are the best if you have data to back it up.

 12) Be careful about discounting.
 There is always someone willing to sell for nothing.
 They are not making money and they will not be in business long.
 Don’t get into a price war.
 It cheapens the value of your product or service.
+Instead of discounting, add value to your product.
 Besides, is a sale where you don’t make any money really a win?

 13) Relate to the objection.
 Keep coming back to empathy.
 Sometimes making the sale today isn’t as important as understanding the person’s position.
 If the prospect doesn’t want to commit because they are afraid of losing their job in the near future, offer to give their resume to clients that might be interested.
 It is not only the right thing to do, it will build the relationship.